NJBow/CV/README.md

 Position - *Software Developer in Test*

-The postion provided both environments on the development and test/QA sides of project work.
+The position provided experience in both the development and test/QA sides of project work.

 - Tech and experience:
     - Ruby, Rails